-You can use our Farm Loan Discovery Tool to learn about USDA farm loans that might be right for you.
+You can use our Farm Loan Discovery Tool and the Farm Loans factsheet to learn about USDA farm loans that might be right for you.

 FSA makes and guarantees loans to farmers who are unable to obtain financing from commercial lenders.
 You can use FSA loans to pay normal operating or family living expenses, purchase and develop farmland, implement approved conservation plans, and buy farm structures, seeds, livestock and equipment.

 Our Farm Loan Discovery Tool will point you in the right direction for loans to finance other agricultural needs, such as: